hpssjellis/navigating-covid-tweet-unroll/README.md

 1. Always Social Distance (2 m or 6 feet) with non-family members

+1. Before leaving your house check that your homemade mask is adjusted well, fits comfortably and has no leaks.

-1. Whenever you can't social distance (2 m or 6 feet) with any non-family members either inside or outside please wear a mask or face covering.
+1. Whenever you can't social distance (2 m or 6 feet) either inside or outside please wear a mask or face covering.

-1. If you are ever in a room, store, business, vehicle with any non-family members please wear a mask for the duration of the visit or trip.
+1. If you are ever in a room, store, business or vehicle with other people, please wear a mask for the duration of the visit or trip.

 1. If a family member has a fever or has tested positive for Covid-19 please wear a mask at home and follow the advise of your family doctor.

+1. Wash your homemade mask daily, best to have 2 or more masks.

 # Reasons for Wearing Homemade Masks.